 - Phone.
 Plan on bringing your mobile phone.
 Don’t forget the charger.
 In fact, bring 2 chargers.

 - Computer.
 If you have a laptop/iPad/Surface/Galaxy/etc. bring it.
-Much easier to work on your own computer than those at the Rome Center.
+It is much easier to work on your own computer than those at the Rome Center.
 You will have much more flexibility.
 These days a good mobile computer can be had for less than $500.
-Plus, the Rome Center has WIFI and your apartment is likely to also.
+Plus, the Rome Center and your apartment have WIFI.
 Don’t forget the power chord.
 BRING A BACKUP POWER CHORD – those pesky transformers have been known to fry at the worst times.

 - Sunscreen.
 It will be hot there – at least hotter than Seattle.
 We have all become delicate Seattle flowers during our time here (this summer notwithstanding) and need to protect ourselves from the sun.

 - Small backpack or something to carry around a few essentials.
 Things like sunscreen, a snack, camera, tour book.